80 Best Small Lake Towns in the U.S.

-The Experience: Wolfeboro, New Hampshire
+The Experience: Wolfeboro

 A resort area situated beside the 72-square-mile Lake Winnipesaukee, this lake town swells with visitors during the summer or for big events.
 Wolfeboro has several markets and festivals year-round to enjoy, including farmer’s markets, music festivals, antique boat and car shows, pond hockey tournaments and fishing derbies.

 Be sure to check out the new Pavilion Restaurant for seasonal cuisine in a charming atmosphere.

 Best time to visit: Head on over to Meredith during the summer or fall seasons, where farmers markets will be stuffed with fresh goods and the water activities will be in full swing.